Jarnomer/push_swap/README.md

 ## ⚡ Usage

-You can run `push_swap` by giving it numbers in two ways.
+`push_swap` can be run by giving it numbers in two ways.
 It prints the commands to `STDOUT`.
 Incorrect input results to `Error`.

 ```bash
 ./push_swap 4 0 1 3 2